B.A., Hope College

 LL.M., Temple University School of Law

-John F. Nivala is Professor of Law and Director of the Taishoff Institute of Advocacy, Technology and Public Service at Widener's Delaware campus.
+John F. Nivala is an Emeritus Professor of Law and the former Director of the Taishoff Institute of Advocacy, Technology and Public Service at Widener's Delaware campus.
 Professor Nivala received a B.A. from Hope College in 1968, a J.D. from University of Michigan Law School in 1972, and an LL.M. from Temple University School of Law in 1986.

 Following graduation from law school, Professor Nivala clerked for the Honorable Mary S. Coleman, Michigan Supreme Court in Lansing, Michigan, from 1973-74 and 1976-78.
 Professor Nivala served as Deputy Clerk in the Michigan Supreme Court in Lansing, Michigan, from 1974-76.
 He worked in private practice in Albuquerque, New Mexico, from 1978-84.